Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/01-taxonomic.md

 ~~~
 {: .output}

 This command generates two outputs, a .kraken and a .report file.
-Let's look at the top of these files with the following commands:
+Let's look at the top of these files with the following command:
 ~~~
 head taxonomy/ERR4998593.kraken
 ~~~